toumorokoshi/transmute-core/docs/routes.rst

     @transmute_core.describe(
         methods=["PUT", "POST"],  # the methods that the function is for
-        # these are usually inferred from the method type, but can
+        # the source of the arguments are usually inferred from the method type, but can
         # be specified explicitly
         query_parameters=["blockRequest"],
         body_parameters=["name"]
+        header_parameters=["authtoken"]
+        path_parameters=["username"]
     )
-    def create_record(name: str, blockRequest: bool) -> bool: if block_request:
+    def create_record(name: str, blockRequest: bool, authtoken: str, username: str) -> bool: if block_request:
             db.insert_record(name)
         else: